What is Eucrisa and how is it used?

 Each gram of EUCRISA contains 20 mg of crisaborole in an ointment containing white petrolatum, propylene glycol, mono- and di-glycerides, paraffin, butylated hydroxytoluene, and edetate calcium disodium.

-EUCRISA is indicated for topical treatment of mild to moderate atopic dermatitis in patients 2 years of age and older.
+EUCRISA is indicated for topical treatment of mild to moderate atopic dermatitis in adult and pediatric patients 3 months of age and older.

 DOSAGE AND ADMINISTRATION